+Place: Ahmedabad Notes:

-Place: Ahmedabad Date: June 20, 2022
+Date: June 22, 2023

-Note: This Report is to be read with my letter of even date which is annexed as Annexure - I and Annexure - II and both Annexures forms an integral part of this report.
+- This Report is to be read with my letter of even date which is annexed as Annexure I and Annexure II and both Annexures forms an integral part of this report. - The UDIN is not generated due to technical glitches in the website of the ICSI UDIN.
+2.